 - The acoustic trap is made of aluminum.
 The liquid compartment has a volume of approximately 20 μL and a height of 500 μm.
-Above the sample compartment a 8 mm piezo disc (US-source) is directly glued to the aluminum body. - The assembled acoustic trap was mounted on top of a custom built ATR fixture, holding a multibounce zinc sulfide ATR element (17 x 10 x 1 mm3,45°). - The acoustic trap was operated using a sonic amp (USEPAT, Wien, Austria) US driver, set to a US frequency of 2.20 MHz and a gain of 65%.
+Above the sample compartment, a 8 mm piezo disc (US-source) is directly glued to the aluminum body. - The assembled acoustic trap was mounted on top of a custom built ATR fixture, holding a multibounce zinc sulfide ATR element (17 x 10 x 1 mm3,45°). - The acoustic trap was operated using a sonic amp (USEPAT, Wien, Austria) US driver, set to a US frequency of 2.20 MHz and a gain of 65%.
 Prior to liquid handling, the US was turned on for 30 min to allow the system to thermally stabilize.

-Schematic of the acoustic trap on top of the multibounce ATR element (D), Principle of the assay performed with acoustically trapped bacteria (E).

-- TRIS buffered saline pH 7.6 containing 0.5 % non-fat dry milk and 0.02 % Tween 20 was used as carrier.
-Antibody was diluted in the same buffer. - 50 mM p-nitrophenylphosphate in 2 M diethanolamine buffer pH 9.8 was used as substrate. - Bacteria were trapped and retained in the cell due to acoustic radiation forces.
-Subsequently, a solution containing an antibody labelled with the enzyme alkaline phosphatase is pumped into the cell.
+- (D) Schematic of the acoustic trap on top of the multibounce ATR element, (E) Principle of the assay performed with acoustically trapped bacteria. - TRIS buffered saline pH 7.6 containing 0.05% Tween 20 was used as carrier.
+Antibody was diluted in the same buffer containing 1% non-fat dry milk. - 50 mM p-nitrophenylphosphate in 2 M diethanolamine buffer pH 9.8 was used as substrate. - Antibody labelled bacteria were trapped and retained in the cell due to acoustic radiation forces.

-Schematic of the assay sequence for bacteria trapping and liquid handling (F).
+Schematic of the assay sequence performed with the sequential injection manifold (F).

-- Bacteria suspension was aspirated and returned to the reservoir eight times via the syringe pump (blue) to prevent inhomogeneity in the suspension. - 60 μL of the bacteria suspension was injected into the acoustic trap (blue). - In the next step, 60 μL antibody-conjugate solution was injected into the cell (yellow). - In the end, enzyme substrate was pumped into the acoustic trap and the enzymatic conversion was monitored by recording 30 consecutive mid-IR spectra. - After successfully monitoring the reaction, the US was switched off and the acoustic trap was rinsed thoroughly with carrier solution.
+- Bacteria and antibody were pre-incubated for 1 h on a tube-rotator. - Antibody-labelled bacteria suspension was aspirated and returned to the reservoir four times via the syringe pump (blue) to prevent inhomogeneity in the suspension. - 60 μL of the bacteria suspension was injected into the acoustic trap (blue). - In the next step, 300 μL carrier solution was injected into the cell (yellow) to remove excess antibody. - In the end, enzyme substrate was pumped into the acoustic trap and the enzymatic conversion was monitored by recording 30 consecutive mid-IR spectra. - After successfully monitoring the reaction, the US was switched off and the acoustic trap was rinsed thoroughly with carrier solution. - Combining the acoustic trap with a dedicated fully-automated liquid handling procedure lead to a overall assay time of approximately 3 hours.